Graduate Admissions

 We recommend you review our Graduate Program Overview page, which includes information about our Graduate Student Support packages.

 The deadline for submission of applications for the Fall quarter is December 10 of the previous year.
-The UCLA Application for Graduate Admission for the 2025-26 academic year (for Fall 2025 consideration) will be available in September 2024, with a deadline of December 10, 2024.
+The UCLA Application for Graduate Admission for the 2026-27 academic year (for Fall 2026 consideration) will be available in September 2025 with a deadline of December 10, 2025.
+Please be sure to submit the application by the deadline, even if all letters of recommendation are pending.
+Your recommenders will still able to submit their letters after you submit the application.

 The online application consists of the following: